-Is it safe to use a PPI (Proton Pump Inhibitor) over the short term to determine if I actually have LPR as opposed to chronic sinus infection?
+Is it safe to use a PPI (Proton Pump Inhibitor) over the short term to determine if I actually have LPR instead of a chronic sinus infection?
 Also, if it is (reflux-related) LPR, is it necessary to go on medication?
-My doctor keeps telling me that it would be worse to have acid in my esophagus/pharynx as it can have cancerous implication in my future.
+My doctor keeps telling me that it would be worse to have acid in my esophagus/pharynx as it can have cancerous implications in my future.

 Beyond the safety issue, there is no evidence that taking a PPI is effective for LPR, so it won’t be an effective way to diagnose or treat this condition.